dynamsoft-docs/document-normalizer-docs-mobile/programming/ios/user-guide.md

 #### Initialize License

-Initialize the license first.
+Before we dive into the code to implement the scanning , we should initialize the license first.
 We suggest to initialize the license in the `AppDelegate` file.
 Please remember to add `LicenseVerificationListener` to the interface.

    <div class="sample-code-prefix"></div>
    >- Objective-C